Audi is one of my favorite brands, some cars just speak to you and some don’t. I’ve always like Audi and have owned one for years.

-Audi are made from good materials and when fitted with a durable engine will have no trouble driving 250,000 miles.
+Audi is made from good materials and when fitted with a durable engine will have no trouble driving 250,000 miles.
 However, the right engine is important.
-The diesel or V6 gas powered engines are the best of the bunch and will go the distance.
+The diesel or V6 gas-powered engines are the best of the bunch and will go the distance.

 Tiptronic transmissions and DSG are pretty durable but will need regular timely maintenance.
 The CVT transmission should be avoided, manual transmissions are trouble-free.

 Diesel TDI’s will require a DPF filter at about 90,000 and short driving cycles increases the failure rate of both the DPF and the EGR valve.
-Change dual mass-flywheel, clutch and pressure plate in manual transmissions at about 120,000 miles dependent on driving style.
-Injectors and diesel high pressure pump with good quality fuel should run in excess of 200,000 miles.
+Change dual mass-flywheel, clutch, and pressure plate in manual transmissions at about 120,000 miles dependent on driving style.
+Injectors and diesel high-pressure pumps with good quality fuel should run in excess of 200,000 miles.

 Should I Buy A Lexus Or Audi?

 Based on statistics the Lexus makes a more reliable purchase than the Audi.
-The Lexus ranked number one in the last five years for dependability in the JD Power survey.
-It surveys owners with 3 year old cars and measures the volume of complaints per 100 customers.
+Lexus ranked number one in the last five years for dependability in the JD Power survey.
+It surveys owners with 3-year-old cars and measures the volume of complaints per 100 customers.

 While Audi cars ranked consistently above the industry average, it doesn’t come close to the Lexus for dependability.
 The Lexus dependability performance is impressive.
 The next closest German maker is Porsche.

 How Often Does An Audi A4 Need Servicing?
-Audi recommend servicing every 18,000 miles for longer distance highway type driving and 9,000 miles for shorter city type driving.
+Audi recommends servicing every 18,000 miles for long-distance highway type driving and 9,000 miles for shorter city-type driving.